On this page

-This repository currently contains the MCP server, the export tooling, and the iOS app that make that possible.
+This repository currently includes the iOS app, export tooling, CLI, MCP server, and reusable skills that make that possible.

 Why this exists